What is Raw Milk?

 Are the raw cow milks you carry A2/A2?

-Both Williams Valley Family Farm and Dungeness Valley Creamery are in the process of becoming 100% A2/A2 with a goal to be 100% within the next year.
-We do not have an exact percentage(anywhere from 80-90%) at the moment as their herds fluctuate slightly with heifers and fresh cows but are both transitioning very quickly as they are both very close to the end goal.
+Dungeness Valley Creamery is now 100% A2/A2.
+There is no other farm in Washington that is tested and Certified to be 100% A2.
+Williams Valley Family Farm is in the process of becoming 100% A2/A2 with a goal to be 100% within the couple years.
+We do not have an exact percentage(anywhere from 85-90%) at the moment as their herds fluctuate slightly with heifers and fresh cows but they are getting close to their end goal.

 Do we sell raw cream?